access-ci-org/Operation_STEP/Day3-May17/git/6-bonus.md

 ## About the Presenter

-Chris Martin (a.k.a. cmart), Systems Engineer at Indiana University
+Chris Martin (a.k.a. cmart), Systems Engineer at Indiana University, cm10@iu.edu

 - "Informatics" undergrad at SUNY Buffalo (2010)
 - ~4 years working in Windows shops